dbowers42/iex_blocked/README.md

 # Running a mix project interactively using IEX
-This repository is an example of how to resolve a problem I've encountered when working with Elixir and IEX in particular.
+This repository is an example of how to resolve an issue I've encountered when working with Elixir and IEX in particular.
 There have been times I have been using IEX as a debugging tool and I find that I can't enter text into IEX.
-This issue stumped me when I first encountered it and I am sure I am not the only one that has run across it.
-I am capturing my own experience with this issue in order solidify my own understanding and possibly help others who also encounter this particular issue.
+This stumped me at first.
+I am capturing my experience with resolving this issue in order to solidify my own understanding and possibly help others who also encounter this particular issue.

 #### Here is the scenario: